Emollients and moisturisers

 Urea and lactic acid preparations often sting if applied to broken (scratched or cracked) skin.
 Humectant / keratolytics are particularly important in management of the ichthyoses (inherited or acquired scaly disorders of the skin).

-- Irritant reactions - A common irritant reaction to occlusive emollients is ‘overheating’, resulting in a burning sensation.
+- Irritant reactions - A common irritant reaction to occlusive emollients is a burning sensation.
 Some people experience stinging reactions from certain moisturisers, sometimes from most.
-This is particularly common in those with a tendency to atopic dermatitis or with rosacea.
-Stinging is often an irritant reaction to some component of the cream or lotion base rather than a true allergy.
-If irritation is only transient it may be decided to continue the preparation.
+This is particularly common in those with a tendency to atopic dermatitis or rosacea.
+Stinging is an irritant reaction to some component of the cream or lotion base rather than a true allergy.
+If irritation is only transient, the product can continue to be used.
 However if the stinging is more troublesome, trial and error will generally find an alternative preparation which can be tolerated.

 - Allergy - True allergy to moisturisers and emollients is rare.
 Suspected contact allergy can be investigated by patch testing.
 But even if a patient's allergens are identified, their presence in commercial preparations can be difficult to ascertain and it often comes back to trial and error.

 - Folliculitis - Over-occlusive emollients can result in blocked hair follicles and painful pustules (folliculitis) or boils.

 - Facial rashes - Over use of facial moisturisers, especially if they are occlusive, can aggravate acne or cause an unsightly rash, perioral dermatitis.